Although this page is available in multiple languages, please check the English version to get the most up-to-date version.

 Domoticz supports several protocols and hardware types.

-As we produce home automation modules for home automation systems, we can say that our DomBus modules are very reliable, work also in case of power outage (just use a 12V lead-acid battery to supply the bus), very low latency and very very low power consumption.
+As we produce home automation modules for home automation systems, we suggest to use our DomBus modules that are very reliable, work in case of power outage (just use a 12V lead-acid battery to supply the bus), very low latency and very very low power consumption: for example, in a house the power consumption is only 1.02W for 23 DomBus modules managing 113 inputs, 67 outputs, 19 sensors and 1 EV charging.

-DomBusTH for example is a cheap and compact module, no case, that can be placed on blank covers with a 3-4mm hole in the center, and it's ideal to be placed in any room to monitor temperature+humidity, has red/green/white leds that can be used as status and emergency light, 4 I/Os that can be connected to magnetic contact sensors, PIRs, pushbutton, buzzer, counters, ... and 2 open-drain outputs that can be connected to external relays.
+DomBusTH for example is a cheap and compact module, no case, that can be placed on blank covers with a 3-4mm hole in the center, and it's ideal to be placed in any room to monitor temperature+humidity, has red/green/white leds that can be used as status and emergency light, 4 I/Os that can be connected to magnetic contact sensors, PIRs, pushbutton, buzzer, counters, ...
+2 open-drain outputs that can be connected to external relays, and a touch sensor to use that device as a multi-function pushbutton switch.

 DomBus12 is another cheap and compact module, with 7 inputs, that can be used to connect alarm sensors , and 2 open-drain outputs, that can be connected to external relays.